openstack/api-site/firstapp/source/getting_started.rst

 Language        Name          Description                                                       URL
 ============== ============= ================================================================= ====================================================
 Python         Libcloud      A Python-based library managed by the Apache Foundation.
                              This library enables you to work with multiple types of clouds.    https://libcloud.apache.org Python         OpenStack SDK A Python-based library specifically developed for OpenStack.       http://git.openstack.org/cgit/openstack/python-openstacksdk
 Python         Shade         A Python-based library developed by OpenStack Infra team to        http://git.openstack.org/cgit/openstack-infra/shade
                              operate multiple OpenStack clouds.
 Java           jClouds       A Java-based library.
-Like Libcloud, it's also managed by the     https://jclouds.apache.org
+Like Libcloud, it is also managed by the     https://jclouds.apache.org
                              Apache Foundation and works with multiple types of clouds.
 Ruby           fog           A Ruby-based SDK for multiple clouds.                              https://github.com/fog/fog/blob/master/lib/fog/openstack/docs/getting_started.md node.js        pkgcloud      A Node.js-based SDK for multiple clouds.                           https://github.com/pkgcloud/pkgcloud
 PHP            php-opencloud A library for developers using PHP to work with OpenStack clouds.  http://php-opencloud.com/ .NET Framework OpenStack SDK A .NET-based library enables you to write C++ or C# code for       https://www.nuget.org/packages/openstack.net
                for Microsoft Microsoft applications.
                .NET
 ============== ============= ================================================================= ====================================================